AS A REMINDER, EACH INSTALLATION AND BASE OPERATES UNDER ITS OWN RULES AND POLICIES REGARDING ACCESS.

 - Issuance of Defense Biometrics Identification System (DBIDS) Visitor Cards, DBIDS Visitor Passes, contractor Badges, Agent Letter ID Cards, etc.

-- Issuance of Restricted Area Badges only with Security Assistance's approval.
+- Issuance and turn in of Restricted Area Badges (only with Security Assistant's approval).

 For more information on the services listed call 803-895-5050 OPT 5